 Making informed decisions requires some understanding of the language of accessibility from VPATs to Web Content Accessibility Guidelines (WCAG).
 More than that, the ability to identify a good VPAT from a bad one, or a vendor who’s genuinely dedicated to accessibility from one that’s simply ticking boxes, will be increasingly important.

 As well as taking on some responsibility to broaden understanding, today’s librarians will need to forge strong links with legal and IT departments who will be able to help them judge a vendor’s credibility.

 For more information go to:

-And you’ll also find more support in our new accessibility guide for librarians, which will be coming out in February.
+And you’ll also find more support in our new accessibility guide for librarians.
 As well as explaining the legislation it has detailed information on how to review a VPAT and pick out the bad from the good.
 Ensuring a vendor can’t sneak anything past you.

 Don't miss the latest news & blogs, subscribe to our Librarian Alerts today!